ABOUT THIS ONLINE WORKSHOP

 ABOUT THE FACILITATOR

-Maggie Pilloton (they/them) is the Training Institute Manager at The Spahr Center, a recent graduate of San Francisco State University’s Master’s in Education, Equity, and Social Justice program, and a basketball coach at Marin Academy.
+Mavi Pilloton (they/them) is the Training Institute Manager at The Spahr Center, a recent graduate of San Francisco State University’s Master’s in Education, Equity, and Social Justice program, and a basketball coach at Marin Academy.
 They grew up in and continue to live in Marin County, and they have over eight years of experience working in Marin schools.
-Maggie identifies as queer, non-binary, and multiracial.
+Mavi identifies as queer, non-binary, and multiracial.

 Life happens.
 We understand that there will be times when you cannot attend a workshop that you have registered and paid for.
 We strive to be as helpful and flexible as possible when things out of your control happen.
 Please visit our FAQ page for detailed information about our cancellation policy and answers to frequently asked questions about enrollment and membership.